airblade/voom/README.md

 /Users/andy/code/src/vim-gitgutter
 ```

-Run `voom` without arguments to install and uninstall plugins as necessary to match the state declared in your manifest.
+Run `voom` without arguments to install and uninstall plugins as necessary to match your manifest.

 To update your (GitHub-hosted) plugins: